 Both the Mirai and the Volt have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights and rearview cameras.

 The Toyota Mirai weighs 532 to 556 pounds more than the Chevrolet Volt.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 Toyota’s powertrain warranty covers the Mirai 5 years and 40,000 miles longer than Chevrolet covers the Volt.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the Volt ends after only 5 years or 60,000 miles.

 The Mirai’s corrosion warranty is unlimited miles longer than the Volt’s (unlimited vs. 100,000 miles).